abdulhady89/Multi-Sat-MARL/README.md

 - [Basilisk (BSK-RL)](https://github.com/AVSLab/bsk_rl)

 ## 1. Usage
-**WARNING: by default all experiments assume a shared policy by all agents i.e. there is one neural network shared by all agents**

 All core code is located within the onpolicy folder.
-The algorithms/ subfolder contains algorithm-specific code for MAPPO.
+The algorithms/ subfolder contains algorithm-specific code for Centralized PPO, Decentralized PPO or Independet PPO (IPPO), MAPPO, and HAPPO .

-* The envs/ subfolder contains environment wrapper implementations for the MPEs, SMAC, and Hanabi.
+* The envs/ subfolder contains environment wrapper implementations for the BSK-RL environment.

 * Code to perform training rollouts and policy updates are contained within the runner/ folder - there is a runner for each environment.

 * Executable scripts for training with default hyperparameters can be found in the scripts/ folder.
 The files are named in the following manner: train_algo_environment.sh.
-Within each file, the map name (in the case of SMAC and the MPEs) can be altered.
 * Python training scripts for each environment can be found in the scripts/train/ folder.

 * The config.py file contains relevant hyperparameter and env settings.
 Most hyperparameters are defaulted to the ones